drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/05.marketing-products/02.product-catalog-facets/docs.md

 **Add fields to the Products search index**
 1. Navigate to the Products search index fields administration page at `/admin/config/search/search-api/index/products/fields`.
-2. Click the "Add fields" button.
+2. Click the *Add fields* button.
-3. For the facets, add the "Brand" and "Categories" fields.
+3. For the facets, add the *Brand* and *Categories* fields.
-4. For the Add to cart form, add the "Variations" field.
+4. For the Add to cart form, add the *Variations* field.
-5. Click the "Done" button to add the fields.
+5. Click the *Done* button to add the fields.
-6. Click the "Save changes" button.
+6. Click the *Save changes* button.
 ![Add fields to index](../../images/product-catalog-1.jpg)

-**Enable the "Index hierarchy" processor**
+**Enable the *Index hierarchy* processor**

 Since Categories is a hierarchical taxonomy, we'll enable the hierarchy processor.
 1. Navigate to the Products search index processors administration page at `/admin/config/search/search-api/index/products/processors`.
-2. Select "Index hierarchy" as an enabled processor.
+2. Select *Index hierarchy* as an enabled processor.
-3. In the Processor settings section, select "Categories" as the field to which hierarchical data should be added.
+3. In the Processor settings section, select *Categories* as the field to which hierarchical data should be added.
-4. Click the "Save" button.
+4. Click the *Save* button.
 ![Products search index processors](../../images/product-catalog-11.jpg)

 #### Configure the product catalog view
 We're going to build upon the Product search view we created for the [Basic product search documentation](../01.product-search), to save a few steps here.
 The following steps assume that you have already created a view and will add an additional display.
-Alternatively, you could create the view and then make changes directly to the original "Page" view for your faceted product catalog page.
+Alternatively, you could create the view and then make changes directly to the original *Page* view for your faceted product catalog page.

 **Add a Product catalog display to the product search view**
 1. Navigate to the administration page for the Product search view at `/admin/structure/views/view/product_search`.
-2. Click the "Add" button under "Displays" to add a new "Page" display.
+2. Click the *Add* button under *Displays* to add a new *Page* display.
 ![Add new views page display](../../images/product-catalog-2.jpg)
-3. Click the "Page 2" link next to "Display name" to change the display name to "Product catalog".
+3. Click the *Page 2* link next to *Display name* to change the display name to "Product catalog".
-4. In the Page settings section, click the "No path is set" link next to "Path" to set the path to "product-catalog".
+4. In the Page settings section, click the *No path is set* link next to *Path* to set the path to "product-catalog".
 5. In the Pager section, change the Items per page to "12".

 **Customize the product catalog display**
->For these steps, make sure that you select "This page (override)" before applying changes.
+>For these steps, make sure that you select *This page (override)* before applying changes.
 Also, see [Configure the Product Brand View fields](../../04.displaying-products/05.multiple-products#configure-the-product-brand-view-fields) in the Multi-product displays documentation for a more detailed description, with screenshots, of the configuration options we're applying here.

-1. In the Format section, click the "Unformatted list" link next to "Format" to select "Grid" for the view style.
-Then click the "Settings" link next to Grid to change the number of columns to 3.
+1. In the Format section, click the *Unformatted list* link next to *Format* to select *Grid* for the view style.
+Then click the *Settings* link next to Grid to change the number of columns to 3.
-2. Remove the "Product datasource: Body" field.
+2. Remove the *Product datasource: Body* field.
-3. Add a "Variations (Product datasource)" field.
+3. Add a *Variations (Product datasource)* field.
- - Select "Use entity field rendering".
+ - Select *Use entity field rendering*.
- - Select "Rendered entity" for the Formatter.
+ - Select *Rendered entity* for the Formatter.
- - Select "Single image" for the View mode.
+ - Select *Single image* for the View mode.
  - Enter "1" for the number of values to display.
-4. Add a second "Variations (Product datasource)" field.
+4. Add a second *Variations (Product datasource)* field.
- - Select "Use entity field rendering".
+ - Select *Use entity field rendering*.
- - Select "Add to cart form" for the Formatter.
+ - Select *Add to cart form* for the Formatter.
  - Enter an Administrative title to distinguish this variations field from the other.

 If you navigate to the product catalog page, at `/product-catalog`, we now have a searchable grid-style product catalog, with add-to-cart buttons.
 Only the facets are missing.